m00nl1ght-dev/clockwork-loader/core/src/main/resources/SEMVER_LICENSE.md

 The package `dev.m00nl1ght.clockwork.version` contains a modified version of vdurmont's Semver4j library.

-The oroginal version is available here: https://github.com/vdurmont/semver4j
+The original version is available here: https://github.com/vdurmont/semver4j

 The license for it is included below: